 In addition to my PhD fieldwork this blog draws on previous work by the authors under the UpGro Hidden Crisis project.
 Check out our report on the political economy of rural water supplies in Malawi.

 The main image shows area mechanics working as a team.
-(Author’s own)Images by Naomi Oates.
+All images by Naomi Oates.
 Edited by Claire Moran.